-The mood of a tense indicates whether it expresses a fact, a command, a wish, an assumption, an obligation, etc. For example, the verb "to resign" is in:
+The grammatical mood of a tense indicates its attitude: whether it is a statement of fact or a command or non-factual statements such as a wish, an assumption, an obligation, etc. For example, the verb “to work” has:

 It is not raining